 This is the kind of love expressed in the rooms of recovery.
 We unite on equal ground as beloved children of God who need His grace each day.
 We are blessed with a fellowship rooted in humility, openness, and honesty.
-When a member falls into old patterns or stepped away for a bit, we welcome them back with love knowing that they have a chance to experience a new freedom and happiness.
+We bear the suffering of the newcomer whose shoes we have stood in.
+When a member takes a step back or acts out in their addiction, we welcome them back with love knowing that they have a chance to experience a new freedom and happiness.